Information and Guidelines

 Please stay on multi-use trails and avoid foot-travel-only trails, or our 2 mountain bike specific trails:

-- Capstone Trail: With the added “Upper” Capstone, there are now 1.8 miles of some of the best trail in the area!
+• Capstone Trail: this purpose built trail continues to expand and currently has 3 miles of the best trail in the area!
 Riders will find lots of flavor with berms, rock drops, fast descents and old school feel.
 Approach from Dead River parking lot/ trailhead either by riding the Dead River road to Connector trail, or Don Fish Road to Connector trail south, which starts at the Mountain Trailhead with the Stuart Gross hiking trail, but immediately bears left to a new Connector climbing trail.

 Horseback riding: